 I have talked with several philosophers who have received invitations to offer their philosophical perspective on national television.
 Some have been very suspicious of the invitations.
-Their reasons to decline have ranged from the questionable views and history of the host to the views of the person they would be debating.
+Their reasons to decline have ranged from the questionable views and history of the host to the views of the person they would be debating with.
 These philosophers were concerned that they were being set up, and they worried about the outcomes of their participation.
 I am sympathetic to this concern.
-The worse thing you want to happen on national television is to be set up to fail.
-It is already a scary and nerve racking thing to share your thoughts on live television.
+The worst thing you want to happen on national television is to be set up to fail.
+It is already a scary and nerve-racking thing to share your thoughts on live television.
 You want it to end well and for it to be productive.
 No one wants to be a laughing stock or be used as a tool to perpetuate a hidden agenda.
 We should be careful about the public decisions we make regarding our participation on news networks.

 Although I am sympathetic, I am also concerned that this suspicion is becoming an all-too-common first response to such invitations.
 It immediately prevents philosophers from this kind of engagement, keeping them in the shade for another day.
-While it may be easy to go on NPR as a liberal or Fox News as a conservative, I do not think we should be afraid to engage with others who not only think differently from us but also are not afraid to express it and challenge us passionately for the entire world to see.
+It is not surprising that I am first made aware of science and social science articles via CNN or National Public Radio, or by perusing popular science magazines and blogs.
 I do not know if this lack of trust would exist if the debater or host were another philosopher.
-If so, our suspicion of non-philosophers-no matter their position-is unfair.
+If so, our suspicion of non-philosophers - no matter their position - is unfair.
 But it is hard, if not impossible, to predict what we would do or how we would feel if the facts were different.
-The question is how to deal with this suspicion and fear?
+The question is how to deal with this suspicion and fear.

-Coming out the shade is not easy.
-It will require courage-the courage to speak our truth and spread our ideas for the public to hear despite not being in control of how others will spin it.
+Coming out of the shade is not easy.
+It will require courage - the courage to speak our truth and spread our ideas for the public to hear despite not being in control of how others will spin it.
 Some of us are comfortable speaking to small groups.
 If someone disagrees with us at a conference talk, even in a rude manner, we have learned ways to work around it.
 What philosophers may not be used to is this occurring on the national stage: a place where not everyone is playing according to the rules of the academy or within the terms of civility.
 The fight may not seem fair.
-I'm sure all academics have had this concern but it has not deterred every academic from participating in televised conversations.
+I am sure all academics have had this concern but it has not deterred every academic from participating in televised conversations.
 Perhaps they have taken the position that if they don't speak, who will?

-We need to hear from philosophers not because philosophers are special but because they have a different perspective.
+We need to hear from philosophers not because they are special but because they have a different perspective.
 It's not important if philosophers agree with the hosts, panelists, or the network.
 What is important is providing insight.
 How the media interprets it and uses it, is not under one's control.
 However, let us not think that this occurs only with news networks.
 This lack of control of people's response occurs with academic writing too.
-If philosophers can handle graduate school, dissertation defenses, journal debates, conference questions, argumentative writing, author-meets-critics sessions, and the constant criticism that is endemic in philosophy; I believe philosophers have the chops to chat it up with figures like Fox News' Bill O'Reilly or CNN's Don Lemon.
+If philosophers can handle graduate school, dissertation defenses, journal debates, conference questions, argumentative writing, author-meets-critics sessions, and the constant criticism that is endemic in philosophy; I believe philosophers have the chops to chat it up with figures like Fox News's Bill O'Reilly or CNN's Don Lemon.